anatawa12/AvatarOptimizer/.docs/content/docs/tutorial/basic-usage/index.md

 Therefore, no special steps are required for uploading.
 Upload your avatar via VRCSDK Control Panal as usual.

-However, even though the hard limit will not be exceeded through Avatar Optimizer optimization, etc., the upload button cannot be pressed if the limit has been exceeded at the time of the VRCSDK pre-build check.
+However, even though the hard limit will not be exceeded through Avatar Optimizer optimization, etc., the upload button cannot be pressed if the limit has been exceeded at the time of the VRCSDK pre-build check.\
-You can skip pre-build checks with several ways.
+You can skip the pre-build check with several ways.
 Please refer [faq][skip-hard-limit-faq] for more details.

 [skip-hard-limit-faq]: ../../faq/#i-cannot-upload-the-avatar-because-of-pre-build-hard-limit-check